easolhq/easolhq.github.io/docs/reference/tags/form_tags/clear_cart/index.md

 {% endraw %}

 ##### redirect
-The Clear Cart Tag will redirect to the users current page by default.
+The Clear Cart Tag will redirect to the user's current page by default.
 See the `return_to:` param to customise.

 ##### Extra Params